TimLinkous/AlternateNotebooks/README.md

 ### Presentation

-For each nootbook tech chosen, create a simple Google Slides presentation on the notebook projects/products your group reviewed.
+For each notebook tech chosen, create a simple Google Slides presentation on the notebook projects/products your group reviewed.
 Compare and contrast against Jupyter Notebook.
 Each tech preso should be about 6 slides long:
 - 1: Describe the tech, who built it, what its key features are
 - 2: Explain the special features that the creators stress
 - 3: Compare it to Jupyter